 - Request for Duplicate Statement (Mailed)

-If you still have access to One.IU, you can check/update the address on file via the Employee Center.
+If you have access to One.IU, you can check/update your home address via the Employee Center.

 - Search for “Employee Center”

 - Select the Home Address listed as Current